The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

-Most of us have daily routines that determine when, where and with who we will ride in a car.
+Most of us have daily routines that determine when, where, and with whom we will ride in a car.
 These routines can change drastically during holiday breaks.

 Increased amount of travelers on the roads.
 Labor Day travelers increase the amount of traffic on roadways from Friday evening through Monday night.
 More people on the road eager to get to their destination means there is a greater chance of being involved in a car crash.

-The consequences of choosing to put your life and the lives of other people are not cheap.
-If you choose to get behind the wheel while under the influence, not only can you lose your license, you could face up to $17,000 in fines.
+The consequences of choosing to put your life and the lives of other people in danger are not cheap.
+If you choose to get behind the wheel while under the influence, you can lose your license and face up to $17,000 in fines.

 Late night and early morning travel.
 Many families choose to begin their adventure Thursday or Friday night after leaving work.
-Others leave early the following morning to make the most out of the time off they have.
+Others leave early the following morning to make the most out of the time they have off of work.
 The National Highway Traffic Safety Administration reveals that car crashes are three times more fatal if they occur between 6 p.m. and 6 a.m. than any other time of the day.